 If your local winter is too cold for red spider lilies in a perennial flower bed, you can grow them in containers filled with organically rich soil.
-The containers must be very large and deep to allow for the expansive root growth.
+The containers must be very large and deep to allow for expansive root growth.
 The plants won’t bloom if the container is too small.
 Plant the bulbs right side up (pointy end) so they are just sticking up through the soil, which will encourage flowering.
 Space bulbs 8 inches apart in a container as you would in the ground.